-- During term time the Designated Safeguarding Lead (or a deputy) should always be available (during school or college hours) for staff in the school to discuss any safeguarding concerns. - Whilst generally speaking the Designated Safeguarding Lead (or deputy) would be expected to be available in person, at the school's discretion, working with the designated safeguarding lead, we may consider whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable. - The designated safeguarding lead and school should arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+- During term time the Designated Safeguarding Lead (or a deputy) should always be available (during school hours) for staff in the school to discuss any safeguarding concerns. - Whilst generally speaking the Designated Safeguarding Lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges, working with the Designated Safeguarding Lead, to consider whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable. - The Designated Safeguarding Lead and school should arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.